mdkabirulhossain/Settings-Up-EsLint-prettiers/README.md

-eslint – Lints your code for errors and best practices. prettier – Automatically formats your code. eslint-config-prettier – Disables ESLint rules that conflict with Prettier. eslint-plugin-prettier – Runs Prettier as an ESLint rule. </br>
+eslint – Lints your code for errors and best practices. prettier – Automatically formats your code. eslint-config-prettier – Disables ESLint rules that conflict with Prettier. eslint-plugin-prettier – Runs Prettier as an ESLint rule. </br></br>
 Step 2: Configure ESLint
 Since you've already created .eslintrc.json, update it with this configuration:

 📄 .eslintrc.json

-json
-Copy
-Edit
 {
   "env": {
     "browser": true,